-Hypnosis can penetrate the conscious mind, eliminate unresolved traumatic events, and improve the patient's chances of recovery.
+Hypnosis can penetrate the subconscious mind, eliminate unresolved traumatic events, and enable a chronic patient's recovery.

 Patients with chronic diseases whose disease onset at a young age (30-35) years and under should consider hypnotherapy.
 (Authorized only)

 The use of hypnosis may be perceived by many as unrelated to their illness, but the release of unresolved mental traumas has far-reaching effects on the body.
 Hypnosis can penetrate the conscious mind, eliminate unresolved traumatic events, and improve patient recovery chances.
 It is especially recommended for chronic patients whose disease onset at a young age (30-35) and below.